Home Office

 Keychron K2 Pro

-Check Price on Amazon
+Check Latest Price

 4. Logitech MX Mechanical – Best for Office & Mac

 The Logitech MX Mechanical is what happens when a productivity company makes a mechanical keyboard.
-It's not going to win any enthusiast awards, but for office use and seamless multi-device workflow, it's hard to beat.
+It's not going to win any enthusiast awards, but for office use and smooth multi-device workflow, it's hard to beat.

 Why I Love It: